 BlackRock Inc.’s (BLK:US) Daniel Rice, who helped manage five energy and natural resource mutual funds for the world’s largest asset manager, is retiring from the firm to avoid the appearance of a conflict of interest.

 “BlackRock is committed to avoiding not only actual conflicts of interest, but even the appearance of a conflict,” Bobbie Collins, a spokeswoman for the New York-based firm, said today in an e-mailed statement.
 “As we have worked through with Dan Rice how to best avoid any perception of conflict involving his family’s energy company, Dan has decided to retire from BlackRock.”

-Morningstar Inc. (MORN) placed the rating of the fund under review earlier this month.
+Morningstar Inc. (MORN:US) placed the rating of the fund under review earlier this month.

 Rice “could easily be subjected to future conflicts of interest,” analyst Rob Wherry wrote in a research note June 6.
 “Stewardship issues are overshadowing this fund’s merits.”

 Separately, BlackRock said today that in January it changed the description of the investment process for three stock mutual funds run by Robert Doll, the firm’s chief equity strategist, to show the funds use models from third-party providers that are then adjusted.
 The prospectuses had previously described the model as proprietary, Reuters reported today.

 The change was made in the regular process of keeping the fund board up-to-date on its management and to provide more detail about the investment model and methods used to construct the portfolio, Collins said in a separate statement.